johnykifle/html-styled-extra/README.md

 import Html.Styled.Extra as Html
 ```

-Then you can do things like writing `Html.Styled.nothing` instead of `text ""`.
+Then you can do things like writing `Html.Styled.Extra.nothing` instead of `text ""`.

 There are many event handlers & decoders in `Html.Styled.Events.Extra`, such as
 `targetValueInt` or `onClickPreventDefault`.